-The housing complex will provide apartments for residents who make between 30% of area median income and 50% of area median income, according to the application.
-While the exact affordability mix has yet to be determined, Charities Housing said the average affordability level is expected to be at 40% of area median income.
+The housing complex would provide apartments for residents who make between 30% of area median income and 50% of area median income, according to the application.
+While the exact affordability mix has yet to be determined, Charity Housing said the average affordability level is expected to be at 40% of area median income.

 The community space would include a community room with a kitchen that could be used for social gatherings, a pantry to store and stage food that would be provided in partnership with organizations like Second Harvest Food Bank, a laundry room and offices for on-site social service providers.

 Because the project provides affordable housing, it is entitled to obtain numerous concessions under the state density bonus law.
 The building would occupy 74% of the project site, well above the 50% threshold that the zoning code would typically allow.
 And it would not meet the city's requirement of providing 150 square feet of usable open space per dwelling.

 Furthermore, because the project is within half a mile of a major transit stop, it qualifies for unlimited density under state law.

 The application comes at a time when the city has been struggling to make inroads in meeting its own — as well as regional — targets for affordable housing.
 While Santa Clara County has spearheaded the development of below-market-rate projects at 231 Grant Ave., designated for teachers, and 525 E. Charleston Road, the city's only major 100% affordable-housing development in recent years has been Wilton Court, a 59-apartment complex at 3705 El Camino Real that the council approved in 2019 and that is now under construction.